mihaque313/inzamam.dev/content/pages/about_me.md

 template: page
 title: About me
 ---
-Hi, My name is Md Inzamamul Haque (Call me Inzy bdw :D).
+Hi, My name is Md Inzamamul Haque (Call me Inzy bdw 😁).

 Curious about the complexities of our world and our limited ability to comprehend them, I'm a computer science graduate working as software engineer at Relevance Lab, Bangalore in domain of Big data.

-I write programs in  Java, Python and Scala; and needless to say, being a data developer, SQL is ought to be spine :P.
+I write programs in  Java, Python and Scala; and needless to say, being a data developer, SQL is ought to be the spine 😅.

 Have been working in Hadoop ecosystem having good level of comfort in Sqoop, Impala, Hive, Oozie, Spark, Solr.